SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Experimental Results for a Physical System

-\ph{Comparison with the state-of-the-art} It is important to note that it is the particular structure of the proposed SLAP framework that makes such replanning feasible online.
+It is important to note that it is the particular structure of the proposed SLAP framework that makes such online replanning feasible.
 The graph structure of the underlying FIRM allows us to \textit{locally} change the collision probabilities in the environment without affecting the collision probability of the rest of the graph \axx{(i.e., properties of different edges on the graph are independent of each other; see Fig. \ref{fig:funnel-FIRM})}.
-It is important to note that such a property is not present in any other state-of-the-art belief space planner, such as BRM (Belief Roadmap Method) \cite{Prentice09}, or LQG-MP \cite{Berg11-IJRR}.
-In those methods, collision probabilities and costs on \textit{all} edges (the number of possible edges is exponential in the size of the underlying PRM) need to be re-computed. \axx{General purpose planner ABT \cite{kurniawati-isrr13} is also not applicable to this setting due to the size of the problem and need to recompute collision probabilities.
-If an obstacle in the vicinity of robot changes its position, it will change the pdf evolution on a tree branch near the tree root.
-Accordingly, the whole subtree (including collision probabilities) under that branch needs to be updated.}
+This independence property is not present in the state-of-the-art belief planners such as BRM (Belief Roadmap Method) \cite{Prentice09} or LQG-MP \cite{Berg11-IJRR}.
+In those methods, collision probabilities and costs on \textit{all} edges need to be re-computed if a change in the obstacle map is detected.
+The general purpose planners such as ABT \cite{kurniawati-isrr13} are also not applicable to this setting due to the size of the problem and the need to recompute collision probabilities.
+In ABT, if the robot detects a change in the obstacle map in the vicinity of the robot, it needs to alter the uncertainty evolution in an ABT tree branch near the tree root (i.e., near the robot pose).
+This, in turn, will require the whole sub-tree (including collision probabilities) under the affected branch to be updated, which is not a real-time operation for long-horizon planning problems.